 - SQL was developed In 1970 by Donald D. Chamberlin and Raymond F. Boyce at IBM.

-- First, developed version is initially called SEQUEL(Structured English Query Language).
+- First, the developed version is initially called SEQUEL(Structured English Query Language).

 - Relational software released a first commercial product called System/R in 1979.